jtsiomb/moltenmetal/README.md

 About the game
 --------------
 There is no goal or fail state.
 You just play with shapes pulled out of a pool of molten metal.

+### Controls
-Grab with the left mouse button and move them around, then let them fall back into the pool by releasing the mouse button.
+Grab with the left mouse button and move the shapes around, then let them fall back into the pool by releasing the mouse button.

+  - space: grab/release shape without using the mouse.
+  - tab: change shape.
+  - -/+: change the resolution of the voxel field in 5 voxel increments.
+  - '0': return to the default voxel field resolution.

 About COM32
 -----------